Who is Shah Wali?

 But there's more…

 I grew up in a house adorned with the paintings of Charlie Johnson Payne, the British artist who painted under the pseudonym “Snaffles”.
 As a boy, I used to spend hours poring over the details of his paintings; in my late-teens, I tried my hand at copying some of his military caricatures.
-As an inevitable consequence, his distinctive style has left an indelible mark on my own paintings.
+As a consequence, his distinctive style has left an indelible mark on my own paintings.

 With sincere thanks for your interest.